pdf-association/arlington-pdf-model/README.md

 ## **Type**
-ISO32000-2 defines few basic types, but from inside of the spec we refer "some other" types as well.
+PDF 2.0 defines a few basic types, but within the spec we refer to some other types as well.
 Therefore we work with following basic types:
 - ARRAY
 - BOOLEAN
 - DATE